 Someone other than me (the legal guardian) is going to pick up or drop off my camper.
 Do I need to notify the office?

 Yes.
 Please fax (410-798-1214) or mail a letter stating the person’s name and that it is okay for them to pick up your camper.
 Make sure to sign the letter.
 This is REQUIRED for anyone other than you picking up or dropping off your camper.
 We will check ID.

 What is the snack shop fee?

 Overnight campers have snack shop 2 times a day.
-They can get candy, soda, water, juices, chips, cookies and lots of other goodies.
+They can get candy, soda, water, juices, chips, cookies, fruit, nuts and lots of other goodies.
 They can also use that money for the gift shop.
 At the end of the week, any money over $5.00 that remains on your camper's card will be returned to you, unless you have selected to participate in our Good Samaritan Scholarship donation program.
-We require a minumum of $25 to be paid towards snackshop - a maximum of $40 is accepted.
-On average, parents put about $25 towards camper snackshop cards.
+We require a minimum of $25 to be paid towards snack shop - a maximum of $40 is accepted.
+On average, parents put about $25 towards camper snack shop cards.